SpaceUY/blockchain-guidelines/01_EVM/02_Fundamental_Theoretical_Knowledge.md

 	-   Extra:

-		-   Ejercitar los siguientes y anteriores con [https://ethernaut.openzeppelin.com/](https://ethernaut.openzeppelin.com/)
+		-   Practice the following and previous ones with [https://ethernaut.openzeppelin.com/](https://ethernaut.openzeppelin.com/)

-		-   Entender estos otros:
+		-   Understand these:

 			-   All storage variables can be accessed (independent of visibility)

 			-   Replay Attack